Jwakers/articuria/README.md

 ## 0. Bugs and Refactor

+- [ ] Log out button in user menu does not work
 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
 - [ ] Generating a second topic causes the video stream to fail.
 - [ ] contact page needs a loading.tsx
+- [ ] Traffic light system in accordions looks rough

 ## 1. Updates

 - Enhance video recording page:

+- [ ] Add "Cancel anytime" to the subscription drawer pro plan card
 - [ ] Add higher video quality as a pro feature
 - [ ] Style active link/page in sidebar
 - [ ] Style warning banners with warning colors